HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

 You're all set.
 The IQ Integrator will use your static key for all LLM requests. **You do not need to proceed with the rest of this document** unless you want to:
 - Add automated Deployment Key management once the KMS endpoint is available
-- Configure a database for conversation persistence
+- [Configure a database for conversation persistence](prepare-database.md) if not yet completed.

 ---